 - Researching for Effective Practice - this is a preparatory module for the final year dissertation and studies the identification of research questions, research strategy, various research methods and research ethics with particular regard to conducting research into the police and the criminal justice system

-- Chose two Electives - options currently include;
+- Chose two Electives - options currently include:

-- Essentials of Forensic Investigation - this module provides an introduction to the field of forensic science; it aims to consider the different branches of forensic science and the skills associated with crime scene investigation and evidence recovery
+- Essentials of Forensic Investigation - provides an introduction to the field of forensic science; it aims to consider the different branches of forensic science and the skills associated with crime scene investigation and evidence recovery

 - Domestic Abuse - this module considers the changing social, political and legal recognition of abuse and violence which occurs within intimate relationships and its impact

-- Mental Health and Crime - this module introduces students to ‘mental health’, particularly in the context of criminal justice, including topics such as; personality disorder; young people and mental health; diversion; sex offenders and mental health; victims and mental health; mentally disordered offenders and their management; policing mental health;, dual diagnosis and substance misuse
+- Mental Health and Crime - introduces students to ‘mental health’, particularly in the context of criminal justice, including topics such as; personality disorder; young people and mental health; diversion; sex offenders and mental health; victims and mental health; mentally disordered offenders and their management; policing mental health;, dual diagnosis and substance misuse

-- Drugs, Substance Use and Crime - this module explores the varying context and changing nature of drugs, alcohol, substance use and crime.
+- Drugs, Substance Use and Crime - explores the varying context and changing nature of drugs, alcohol, substance use and crime.
 The module focuses on exploring the social context of drugs, alcohol and substance use [primarily but not exclusively] in the UK and how it is controlled and managed in various settings with a focus on the criminal justice system.
 Links are made between theoretical approaches, evidenced-based research in the field, and the impact on policy and practice for different groups in society.
 The advent of globalisation is also a feature of the module.

-- Religion, Faith and Crime - this module compares different faith-based approaches in the community and criminal justice sector.
+- Religion, Faith and Crime - compares different faith-based approaches in the community and criminal justice sector.
 The module also enables students to develop their understanding of the role of faith and religion in relation to offending.

 The range of elective modules available are subject to change and are dependent on student numbers enrolled and could be withdrawn without prior notice due to limited numbers.

-Year 2 pathway options include;
+Year 2 pathway options include:

 Contemporary Policing pathway